maria-neto/devops-23-24-JPE-1231842/CA1/README.md

 the new branch was named after the feature being developed, in this case, email-field.

 ### Creating a new branch
- 1. To create the new branch (while in the main branch), the following command was applied:
+ 1. Creation of a new branch (while in the main branch), identified as email-field:
 ```bash
 git branch email-field
 ```

- 2. Command to switch from the main branch to the email-field branch:
+ 2. Switch from the main branch to the email-field branch:
 ```bash
 git checkout email-field
 ```

- 3. Command to push the changes made to the remote repository:
+ 3. Push the changes made to the remote repository:
 ```bash
 git push -u origin email-field
 ```